Looking for a smartwatch? Here’s some of the best of 2020

 On the one hand, they’re fashionable.
 You can switch watch faces with a single swipe, depending on your mood.
 That’s a pretty versatile accessory.

-More importantly, smartwatches have established themselves as an increasingly important healthcare technology, allowing users to monitor everything from fitness and sleep to the ticking of their hearts.
+More importantly, smartwatches have established themselves as an increasingly important health care technology, allowing users to monitor everything from fitness and sleep to the ticking of their hearts.

 With all that in mind, here are some of the best wearables available as the holiday shopping season begins in earnest.